Available Saildocs Grib Data

 Remember that the accuracy of any model declines with increasing forecast times, and 5-7 days is usually considered a useful limit.

 Use the same "GFS" code, Saildocs will select the appropriate data file.
-For example a request for 0-72 hours sent at 04:00 (or later) will be the current data, while a request for 0-120 hours at 04:00 will be data from the previous model-run.
-Subscriptions are handled similarly.
-The accompanying message will identify the cycle and time that the files were downloaded from the NOAA servers.
+For example, an email request for 0-72 hours sent at 04:00 (or later) will be the current data, while a request for 0-120 hours at 04:00 will be data from the previous model-run.

 Currently available GFS parameters are: